Breach of Contract

 The information provided at this site is not privileged and does not create an attorney-client relationship between you and Berg PC or any of its attorneys unless or until you have retained us complete with documentation confirming the retention and its scope.
 This web site is not an offer to represent you.

 Berg PC has attorneys licensed to practice in Texas, Colorado*, and Pennsylvania* (*inactive).
 The firm does not intend to practice law in any jurisdiction where the firm is not licensed.
 Berg PC has one office location in Texas.
-Our main office is located at 3700 Buffalo Speedway, Suite 1150, Houston, Texas 77098.
+Our main office is located at 24 Greenway Plaza, Suite 1800 Houston, Texas 77046.
 Unless otherwise stated, our attorneys claiming certification in an area of law are not certified by the Texas Board of Legal Specialization.

 Material at this site may be considered advertising under the rules of the Supreme Court of Texas.
 The hiring of a lawyer is an important decision that should not be based solely on advertising.